 For example, when it comes time for a promotion, a man should think about whether he wants his boss to remember that beer-stained T-shirt with the hole in the armpit or the crisp white dress shirt he wore the day before.
 On the other hand, wouldn't it be nice to present a clean, but casual look that shows management your leadership qualities?
 Consider all the factors when planning your casual Friday attire.

 First, use common sense.
 If something is scruffy or worn, then it likely is not appropriate for work, no matter how comfortable the piece of clothing might be.
 Again, never base your style on what other workers wear.
 One should always dress for the job he wants to have rather than the job he currently has.

 Inappropriate casual Friday clothing might be something like:

 - Shorts: Unless one works outdoors, shorts are never a good idea for work.
 They are not considered business casual.
 Save shorts for after work hours and the weekends.

-- Flip Flops and Tennis Shoes: Footwear does matter!
+- Flip flops and tennis shoes: Footwear does matter!
 Flip-flops are never appropriate for work, so just don't do it.
 Tennis shoes shout a message that the wearer is relaxed and carefree.
-This isn't necessary a bad thing, but one should consider the image he wants to present at work.
+This isn't necessarily a bad thing, but one should consider the image he wants to present at work.
 Which is better, to be known as carefree or diligent?

-- Anything with Holes or Stains: Think no one will notice that small mustard stain in the lower corner of that favorite shirt?
-Someone will notice, as many people are very detail-oriented.
+- Anything with holes or stains: Think no one will notice that small mustard stain in the lower corner of that favorite shirt?
+Someone will notice as many people are very detail-oriented.
 It's better to avoid the possibility and wear something without holes or stains.
-Again, it comes down to how people perceive the person and whether they see that employee as caring about the small details.
+It comes down to how people perceive the person and whether they see that employee as caring about the small details.